MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 All [intrinsic entity types](#intrinsic-entity-types) are listed in the table below, each of which link to detailed documentation.

-<mark>TODO: Missing: Media Board, Navigation Volume, Mirror, Static Light, World Promotion</mark>
+<mark>TODO: Missing: Media Board, Navigation Volume, Mirror,World Promotion</mark>

 | [Intrinsic Type](#entity-types) | TypeScript Class |
 |---|---|